trisdev75/Gpg/README.md

 :wave: Welcome to the **[GPG](https://github.com/trisdev75/Gpg/)** space :wave:

-This repository is intended for managins encryption with keys.
+This repository is intended for managing encryption with keys.

 All the scripts I created for specific needs are contained in this repository